Sasquire/Idems-Sourcing-Suite/CONTRIBUTING.md

 Building the code from source should be as simple as `node build.js`.

 ### Adding a site plan
-If you want to add a site to be included in this script here are the steps that you should take.
+If you want to add a site to be included in this script, here are the steps that you should take:

 1. Create a folder in the `/source/plans/` directory with a name related to the site you are working on.
 2. Add a `header.js` and `main.js` file in the newly created folder.